justinpryzby/postgres/README.gtt.txt

 as t_backendid_relfilenode, and the local buffer is used to cache the data.

 The schema of GTTs is shared among sessions while their data are not.
-We build a new mechanisms to manage those non-shared data and their statistics.
+We build a new mechanism to manage those non-shared data and their statistics.
 Here is the summary of changes:

 1) CATALOG
 GTTs store session-specific data.
-The storage information of GTTs'data, their transaction information, and their statistics are not stored in the catalog.
+The storage information of GTTs' data, their transaction information, and their statistics are not stored in the catalog.

 2) STORAGE INFO & STATISTICS INFO & TRANSACTION INFO
-In order to maintain durability and availability of GTTs'session-specific data, their storage information, statistics, and transaction information is managed in a local hash table tt_storage_local_hash.
+In order to maintain durability and availability of GTTs' session-specific data, their storage information, statistics, and transaction information are managed in a local hash table tt_storage_local_hash.

 3) DDL
-Currently, GTT supports almost all table'DDL except CLUSTER/VACUUM FULL.
+Currently, GTT supports almost all table DDL except CLUSTER/VACUUM FULL.
 Part of the DDL behavior is limited by shared definitions and multiple copies of local data, and we added some structures to handle this.